7. AUTOSAR Integration Guide

 The interface between IoHwAb module and Mcal module API is shown below -

-Function call between IoHwAb and Adc
+Function call between IoHwAb and ADC

 In the RTE (Runtime Environment), the corresponding port is created based on the configuration, and it can be used to communication between software components.